-The District is guided by a five year strategic plan and a standards of cover report indicating the need for a third fire facility.
-The District is seeking to acquire property for such a facility and staff it using mitigation funds, increases in tax allocation, benefit fees and CFD fees from new growth and the proceeds from a proposed tax measure that will appear on the November 2020 ballot.
-The new growth will generate approximately 700 residences, a Vons grocery outlet, two gas facilities, an AutoZone and a Rite Aid Pharmacy.
+The District is guided by a five-year strategic plan and a standards of cover report indicating the need for a third fire facility, new fire engine and infrastructure investments on existing fire stations.
+The District is in the final stages of property acquisition for a third fire facility and final specifications of a new fire engine.
+The District has implemented a plan to use developer mitigation funds, increases in tax allocation, benefit fees and CFD fees from new growth in order to proceed with the property acquisition, purchase of the fire engine and placement of a temporary Fire Station on the acquired site.
+New development and growth in the service area will generate approximately 700 residences, a grocery outlet, two gas facilities, an auto parts store and a pharmacy.
 The estimated revenue generated from the new growth is \$800,000.
-The tax measure, if passed in November 2020 by 66.6% of the voters is estimated to provide an additional \$780,000 to the general fund's operating budget in the first year based upon the number of parcels assessed.

 The District's Board of Directors and management consider many factors when setting the fiscal year budget.
-In a comparison of the 2019 and 2020 budgets, operating revenues and expenses remain relatively similar with a revenue growth index of 3%.
-Any proceeds from the proposed tax measure and revenue allocation at total growth buildout would not be realized until the 2021 fiscal year.
+In a comparison of the 2020 and 2021 budgets, operating revenues and expenses remain relatively similar with a revenue growth index of 3% until the development is completely built out in 2022.
+The total revenue allocation at buildout is not anticipated to be realized until the 2022 fiscal year budget.